SMerrony/dgemua/UserGuide.md

 You should immediately be greeted with the welcome message...

-  `Welcome to the mvemuaulator - Type HE for help`
+  ` *** Welcome to the MV/Emulator - Type HE for help ***`

 ### Internal Status Monitor ###
-You may optionally connect a DASHER emulator to port 9999 after the console has been connected.
+You may optionally connect a DASHER emulator to port 10001 after the console has been connected.
 This will display a frequently updated status view of the CPU and certain key devices while the CPU is running.

 ### Other Command-line Options
 For a full list of options type